 Cost/Unit: The State expects the providers of these services (qualifications, etc.) to be similar, if not the same actual providers, as those serving the current Innovations waiver participants.
-Therefore, unit costs were established consistent with the Innovations waiver with consideration of unit cost trend of 1.0% annually for waiver projection years.
-This level of trend is consistent with the unit cost component of trend assumed in recent CAP/DA Factor D development.
+Therefore, unit costs were established consistent with the Innovations waiver with consideration of unit cost trend of 0.5% annually for waiver projection years.
+This level of trend is consistent with the unit cost component of trend assumed in recent statewide capitation rate development for the Innovations rate cell.